ktakashi/r7rs-timer/README.md

 If the optional argument _period_ is given and if it's a positive number, then the given task is scheduled as periodical task.
 The number is interpreted as milliseconds.

+The executing order of the same timing tasks are not defined.

 The procedure returns timer id which is an integer.